LuckyJimJD/Presentations/slides/KnowYourRights.md

 - Permission of the person being photographed or recorded is not required.
 	- Many people do not understand this and may object that photographing or recording them without their permission is a violation of their privacy or other legal rights.
 - It is unlawful for any person to use physical force to stop you from taking photographs or recordings in a public place.
+- But be aware that photographs and recordings may be used as evidence against demonstrators in criminal or civil cases.

 ***